eecs-autograder/autograder.io/docs/topics/custom_sandbox_images.rst

 Tips and Tricks
 ---------------
-To preserve system integrity, we place time, memory, and cpu usage limits on image builds.
+To preserve system integrity, we place a 10 limit time limit and some memory and cpu usage limits on image builds.
 This can cause some build tasks to time out even if they succeed on your local machine.

 The easiest way around this is to use a base image as follows: